brushyfork23/thinking-of-you/README.md

 -   The LED shield defaults to getting its data over GPIO pin 2 (labeled D4), but WLED sends some other data over that pin at boot which caused the LEDs to flash obnoxiously.
 I cut the D4 jumper on the back of the LED shield and soldered the jumper to use GPIO pin 15 instead (labeld D8).
 -   The diffusion material has been secured over the LEDs with hot glue (my favorite permanent-until-you-change-your-mind adhesion tool).
 This should prevent the LEDs from being searingly bright, but if you think up a better method you can just pry off the diffusor and scrape away the glue blobs without leaving any residue.
 -   The LEDs on the shield have the WS2812B chipset, which would like to receive their data at 5V, but I believe the D1 mini outputs data from its GPIO pins at 3.3V.
 Luckily, for such a small numer of LEDs and at such a small wire distance, everything works fine.
 If you use the D1 mini to connect to a longer run of LEDs, you will probably want to use a logic level shifter to step up the data line from 3.3V to 5V.
 Though, there are a number of things you'll want to do for a longer run, like use an external power supply, add a 1000uF capacitor, and maybe include an anti-ringing resistor.
 Please feel free to reach out for advice on whatever you're trying to accomplish!

+# Troubleshooting

+Not working?
+Boo!
+I'm sorry!

+The most common issue I've seen is a failure to establish a connection to the MQTT broker.
+That means you can press the button and it will cycle through colors, but you won't get the fun animation and connection to the other devices.
+It's honestly pretty opaque to debug, and I don't have any good recommendation for how to diagnose and repair.
+I'm happy to chat with you one-on-one to work through it, but your best bet would be to dive deep and flash a new version of the firmware with debug flags enabled.

+Again, if you're having issues, I'm very sorry to have gotten your hopes up and given you a disappointing device.
+I hope you can still find inspiration to turn this object into something useful.